Orange-OpenSource/bagpipe-bgp/README.md

   * the state machine, in particular retry timers are certainly not compliant yet
   * the BaGPipe BGP daemon does not listen for incoming BGP connections
   * however, basic interop testing has been done
+* currently, the VRF code will only advertise /32 addresses, and does not support aggregation

 License
 -------